Therapy Specialties And Techniques To Improve Mental Health

 Depression specialists

 Research from 2020 shows that 1 in 10 adults and 1 in 5 adolescents and young adults in the U.S. have experienced depression.
-This study indicates the dire need for mental health professionals who are well-versed in depression and other depressive disorders.
+This study indicates the dire need for mental health professionals who are well-versed in major depression and other depressive disorders.
 While many therapists are qualified to treat depression, it’s possible that visiting a therapist who specializes in depression can lead to more positive recovery outcomes.
-People who receive effective therapy for depression may experience improvements in their mood, relationships, energy levels, and symptoms.
+People who receive effective therapy for depression may experience improvements in their mood, relationships, energy levels, and overall symptoms.

 While many therapeutic modalities can improve depression, studies show that cognitive behavioral therapy, interpersonal therapy, and supportive therapy are some of the most effective methods to reduce depression symptoms.